IPL Ticket

 Documents Needed to File a Claim

-• Duly Filled Claim Form: Completed and signed claim form on behalf of the insured person.
+• Completed Claim Form: Submit a properly filled and signed claim form on behalf of the insured traveller.

-• Original Bills and Receipts: Include pharmacy bills, consultation fees, diagnostic bills and any supporting receipts or prescriptions related to the treatment.
+• Original Bills and Receipts: Provide original pharmacy bills, consultation charges, diagnostic test invoices, and any supporting receipts related to the treatment.

-• Medical Reports and Treatment Papers: Submit all medical reports, case histories, investigation reports and discharge summaries.
+• Medical Reports and Treatment Documents: Include medical reports, case histories, investigation results, and hospital discharge summaries for verification.

-• Supporting Certificates: Death certificate, disability certificate, FIR or postmortem report (if applicable).
+• Supporting Certificates: Provide relevant certificates such as a death certificate, disability certificate, police FIR, or postmortem report if applicable.

-• Additional Documents: Any other document requested by the Claims Department relevant to the policy coverage.
+• Additional Documents: Submit any other documents requested by the Claims Department that support your policy claim.

 Important Contact Information for Claim Assistance